Adjacency Graphs of Polyhedral Surfaces: Convex-Polyhedral Surfaces

+\begin{proof} Let $G$ be a planar embedded graph with at least three vertices (for at most two vertices the statement is trivially true).
+We use a linear time algorithm by Read~\cite{r-nmdpg-87} to find a biconnected augmentation of $G$ on the same vertex set.
+For each face of the resulting graph, we now add a new vertex and connect it to all vertices of the face by adding further edges.
+This can be accomplished in linear time.
+The resulting graph~$G'$ is a triangulation.
+Let~$r$ be one of the vertices of $G'\setminus G$.

+The dual~$G^\star$ of~$G'$ is a cubic 3-connected planar graph.
+Using a linear-time algorithm by B{\'a}r{\'a}ny and Rote~\cite{br-scdpg-DM06}, we compute a planar drawing of~$G^\star$ in which the boundary of each face is described by a strictly convex polygon and where the outer face is the face dual to~$r$.
+Hence, the drawing is a flat convex-polyhedral surface~\Sur with $\Gra(\Sur)\simeq G'-r$.
+By \cref{prop:subgraphsSubdivisions}, there is also a representation of~$G$.
+To compute it efficiently, observe that due to the $3$-regularity of $G^*$, the side trim operation defined in the proof of \cref{prop:subgraphsSubdivisions} can be carried out in constant time.
+Moreover, the corresponding graph operation preserves the $3$-regularity.
+Hence, it is easy to remove all unwanted adjancencies in linear time.
+To obtain the desired representation of $G$, it remains to remove the polygons corresponding to the vertices of $G'\setminus G$, which can also be done in linear time. \end{proof}

-\begin{restatable}{proposition}{planarTwod} For every planar graph~$G$, there exists a flat convex-polyhedral surface \Sur such that $\Gra(\Sur) \simeq G$.
-Moreover, such a surface can be computed in linear time. \end{restatable} So for planar graphs, corner and side contacts behave similarly.
+So for planar graphs, corner and side contacts behave similarly.
 For nonplanar graphs (for which the third dimension is essential), the situation is different.
 Here, side contacts are more restrictive.